-• A Survey Paper presents a survey of work in an area F.

-- Characterization criteria (comparison criteria) are used to structure the field. - Every approach is characterized or classified according to the criteria - Features of every approach are analyzed - The results are research questions, research limits, success criteria, i.e., if the literature analysis does not end in a good research hypothesis, it is too shallow - Ex.
+- A Survey Paper presents a survey of work in an area F. needs at least one chapter of - Characterization criteria (comparison criteria) are used to time tarteme fatalysis ("related - Every approach is characterized or classified according to the criteria Work") - Features of every approach are analyzed - The results are research questions, research limits, success criteria, i.e., if the literature analysis does not end in a good research hypothesis, it is too shallow - Ex.
 First chapters of "Invasive Software Composition"